hendt/ebay-api/README.md

 ```

 ### Use apix.ebay.com or apiz.ebay.com (beta) endpoints
 For some APIs, eBay use a `apix`/`apiz` subdomain.
-To change the subdomain you can use `.apix`/`.apiz` before the api call like:
+To use these subdomains you can use `.apix`/`.apiz` before the api call like this:
 ```javascript
   eBay.buy.browse.apix.getItem() // now it will use https://apix.ebay.com
   eBay.buy.browse.apiz.getItem() // now it will use https://apiz.ebay.com
 ```

 In any case eBay adds a new subdomain, it's also possible to configure whatever you want:
 ```javascript
   eBay.buy.browse.api({subdomain: 'apiy'}).getItem() // now it will use https://apiy.ebay.com
 ```

 ### How to refresh the token
-If `autoRefreshToken` is set to true (default value) the token will be automatically refreshed when eBay response with 'invalid access token' error.
+If `autoRefreshToken` is set to true (default value) the token will be automatically refreshed when eBay response with `invalid access token` error.

-You can use Event Emitter to get the token when it gets refreshed \(use `'eBay.OAuth2.refreshAuthToken()'` for the auth token or `'eBay.OAuth2.refreshClientToken()'` for the client token\):
+Use Event Emitter to get the token when it gets succesfully refreshed.
 ```javascript
 eBay.OAuth2.on('refreshAuthToken', (token) => {
   console.log(token)